 - The economic base remains susceptible to financial services sector cycles, although financial sector reliance has moderated with increasing diversification of the City’s economic base.

-- The Financial Plan identifies out-year budget gaps which must be closed.
+- The Financial Plan identifies out-year budget gaps, now exacerbated by the asylum seeker crisis, which must be closed.

 - Absent significant Federal and/or State funding to assist the City in handling the continuing influx of asylum seekers, further increases in projected outyear budget gaps are likely.
 The crisis may also pressure provision of services and have quality of life implications.

 - Coastline location and associated exposure to climate change related to rising sea levels and intensifying storms.